Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Large Neighbourhood Search

-We define two criteria to determine when to terminate LNS.
-The first is a \textit{time limit}, $L_T$, where LNS terminates after $L_T$ seconds.
-The second is an \textit{improvement rate}, $L_{imp}$.
-LNS terminates after a minimum number of iterations, $L_{iter}$, have been performed and the rate of solution improvement, $R_{imp}$, falls below $L_{imp}$\%.
-We define $R_{imp}$ as the sum of percentage improvements across all iterations thus far, divided by the number of iterations.
+\textbf{Termination Criteria} We define two criteria to determine when to terminate LNS: a \textit{time limit} on run time; and failure to maintain a desired \textit{improvement rate}.
+In the latter, LNS terminates after a minimum number of iterations have been performed, and the rate of solution improvement -- the sum of percentage improvements across all iterations thus far, divided by the number of iterations -- falls below a threshold.